Music of the Baroque, Chicago: Wikman discography

-Recent Recordings
+Recent recordings

 Music of the Baroque's available recordings include "Glover Conducts Mozart," featuring Symphonies 40 and 41; "Mother & Child," recorded live during the ensemble's 2013 holiday concerts and conducted by Paul Agnew; "On This Night," recorded live during the ensemble's 2017 holiday concerts and conducted by William Jon Gray; and Telemann's Day of Judgement.
-The ensemble plans to release a recording of Bach's Mass in B Minor, recorded live in September 2019 and conducted by Music Director Jane Glover, in the fall of 2020.
+The ensemble plans to release a recording of Bach's Mass in B Minor, recorded live in September 2019 and conducted by Music Director Jane Glover, in late 2020.

 Educational outreach

-Beginning in the 1984–85 season, Music of the Baroque undertook an educational outreach program for 200+ Chicago area high school students in collaboration with Urban Gateways.
+Beginning in the 1984–85 season, Music of the Baroque undertook an educational outreach program for more than 200 Chicago-area high school students in collaboration with Urban Gateways.
 Students studied the score of the music selected by Wikman for performance in their classes; students also attended rehearsals and performances by Music of the Baroque.
 Music of the Baroque continues this tradition through its "Strong Voices" program where it conducts arts education to support and enhance music education programs at Chicago public high schools.
 Combining individual and group vocal instruction by Music of the Baroque chorus members with exposure to professional musical performances, the program currently includes Brooks High School, Hubbard High School, Lane Technical High School, Lindblom Math and Science Academy, Senn High School, Simeon High School, and Solorio High School.